theoapps/tphil.github.io/_posts/privacy-policy-molotavs.md

+---
+layout: post
-Molotavs to Midnight Privacy Policy
+title: Molotavs to Midnight Privacy Policy
+---

 This app respects your privacy and does not collect any of your data.